Ramon Sessions: Charlotte Hornets (2016–2017)

 On July 7, 2016, Sessions signed with the Charlotte Hornets, returning to the franchise for a second stint.
 He appeared in the team's first 50 games of the season before missing the final 32 games with a left knee injury.

 New York Knicks (2017–2018)

 On August 8, 2017, Sessions signed with the New York Knicks.
 On January 13, 2018, he was waived by the Knicks.

 Return to Washington (2018)

 On February 23, 2018, Sessions signed a 10-day contract with the Washington Wizards, returning to the franchise for a second stint.
 He signed a second 10-day contract on March 5, and a rest-of-season contract on March 16.

 Maccabi Tel Aviv (2018)

 On November 3, 2018, Sessions joined the Israeli team Maccabi Tel Aviv of the EuroLeague, signing a three-month contract with an option to extend it for the rest of the season.
-However, on November 20, 2018, Sessions parted ways with Maccabi due to personal reasons.
+However, on November 20, 2018, Sessions parted ways with Maccabi for personal reasons.